wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Helianthus *is probably a faster growing species than the species adapted to water limitation? *

-*What do your comparisons of leaf form tell you about the tradeoffs in leaf function? *
+- What do your comparisons of leaf form tell you about the tradeoffs in leaf function?

+\vspace*{3\baselineskip}

 ### Leaf form in *Eucalyptus*